niccit/easy-remote/README.md

 All configurable data is stored in the data file:
 - device_hosts : One or more Roku devices available on the network
 - service_port : The service port for the Roku device
-- shows : The shows/channels the person using this remote likes to watch
+- shows : The shows the person using this remote likes to watch
 - channels :  The Roku channel names
 - channel_numbers : The corresponding Roku channel IDs - see the ECP for how to get a channel ID
 - frndly_guide_position : Unfortunately, Frndly TV app currently doesn't support the Roku search controls.
 For now you have to find your channel in the guide and count how many down from the top it is and us it for this value.